fraenki/puppet-opnsense/README.md

 ##Overview

-This is a collection of providers and facts to manage pfSense firewalls.
+This is a collection of providers and facts to manage OPNsense firewalls.

-NOTE: This is NOT related to the pfSense project in any way.
-Do NOT ask the pfSense developers for support.
+NOTE: This is NOT related to the OPNsense project in any way.
+Do NOT ask the OPNsense developers for support.

 ##Module Description

 This is intended to be a growing collection of providers and facts.
 In its current state it provides the following features:

-* pfsense_user: a provider to manage pfSense users
+* opnsense_user: a provider to manage OPNsense users
-* pfsense_group: a provider to manage pfSense groups
+* opnsense_group: a provider to manage OPNsense groups
-* package: a provider to manage native pfSense packages
+* package: a provider to manage native OPNsense packages
-* pfsense_version: facts to gather pfSense version information
+* opnsense_version: facts to gather OPNsense version information

 Of course, it would be desirable to have a provider for cronjobs too.
 Contributions are welcome! :-)